swharden/SWHarden.com/content/blog/2023-07-29-ai-chat-locally-with-python.md

                                      return_source_documents=True,
                                      chain_type_kwargs={'prompt': prompt})

-# execute ask the AI chat about information in our local files
+# ask the AI chat about information in our local files
 prompt = "Who is the author of FftSharp?
 What is their favorite color?" output = qa_llm({'query': prompt}) print(output["result"])